-Projects were introduced in V4 so if you are moving up from V3 or earlier, it’s a good idea to read and understand what projects are and why they are useful.
+If you are new to using Family Historian an/or migrating from another product, it is advisable to read and understand what projects are and why they are useful.

 Introducing the Project Window

 This tutorial is based on ƒh Version 4 but the features are much the same for later versions.

 There are several advantages in using Projects, and few (if any) draw backs.